[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 OP 60.08: Asbestos Compliance and Abatement Program

-REVIEW: This OP will be reviewed in September of every fourth year by the Asbestos Compliance Manager with substantive revisions forwarded through the Managing Director of Environmental Health and Safety (EH&S) and the Associate Vice President for Research to the Vice President for Research.
-This OP will be reviewed again in 2016.
+REVIEW: This OP will be reviewed in September of every fourth year by the Asbestos Compliance Manager with substantive revisions forwarded to the Managing Director of Environmental Health & Safety (EH&S), the Managing Director of Operations Division Engineering Services, the Managing Director of Building Maintenance & Construction (BMC), and the Associate Vice President for Operations.

 Asbestos is the name for a group of natural minerals that separate into strong, very fine fibers.
 These fibers are heat-resistant and extremely durable, making their qualities very useful in construction and industry for fireproofing, insulation, structural strengthening, sound dampening, cost savings, and aesthetics.
 The potential of an asbestos-containing product to release fibers is dependent upon several factors, including its location and its degree of friability.
 Friability means that it can be crumbled with hand pressure and, therefore, is likely to emit fibers when disturbed.
 Asbestos-containing materials (ACM) contain greater than one percent asbestos when analyzed by polarized light microscopy techniques.

-Appropriated funds will be used for (1) the support of comprehensive asbestos building surveys; (2) ensuring the safe and proper removal of asbestos-containing materials; (3) the proper disposal of asbestos-containing materials; and (4) the training of university personnel who, in the course of routine activities, might come into contact with asbestos-containing materials.
-Asbestos abatement requirements identified as part of a renovation project, either by a requesting department or by Facility Planning and Construction (FP&C), will be funded from the project budget or other approved source, and the cost of the survey may be included.
+Appropriated funds will be used for (1) the support of comprehensive asbestos building surveys; (2) ensuring the safe and proper removal of ACM; (3) the proper disposal of ACM; and (4) the training of university personnel who, in the course of routine activities, might come into contact with ACM.
+Asbestos abatement requirements identified as part of a renovation project, either by a requesting department or by Facilities Planning & Construction (FP&C), will be funded from the project budget or other approved source, and the cost of the survey may be included.
 Asbestos abatement requirements in auxiliary campus buildings will be funded by the responsible department, and costs for any type of asbestos surveys will be included.

 3. Texas Tech University Asbestos Program